 5-1-1.
 General.
-The NavSpec is RNAV 1 or RNP 1 (Departure flight phase with associated XTT of 1).
-Optional NavSpec may be A-RNP (Departure flight phase with associated XTT of 1 or 0.3) or RNP AR DP (Departure flight phase with associated XTT of 1 - 0.3).
-Use of A-RNP departure XTT less than 1 requires Flight Standards approval.
+The NavSpec is RNAV 1 or RNP 1 (Departure flight phase with associated XTT of 1.00).
+Optional NavSpec may be A-RNP (Departure flight phase with associated XTT of 1.00 - 0.30), RNP AR DP (departure flight phase with associated XTT of 1.00 - 0.30), or RNP 0.3 (departure flight phase with associated XTT of 0.30) for helicopter.
+Use of A-RNP departure XTT less than 1.00 requires Flight Standards approval.
 RNP AR DPs are established using TF and/or RF legs.
 Secondary areas apply, except for RNP AR DP and A-RNP.
+For IFR departures from a heliport that supports IFR procedures, substitute all DER references with heliport departure reference point (HDRP).
+The HDRP is the point of intersection of the final approach and takeoff area (FATO) and departure course.
+For helicopter procedures, the departure reference line (DRL) is coincident with the HDRP, perpendicular to the departure course.